 There is an American drama called Berlin Station that is about the CIA machinations in Europe.
-The opening song is a powerful riff that says “I’m afraid of America, I’m afraid I can’t help it, I’m afraid that I can”.
+The opening song is a powerful riff that says “I’m afraid of Americans, I'm afraid of the world.
+I’m afraid I can’t help it, I’m afraid that I can”.
 Just opening the Guardian this morning and seeing the truly terrible news this song jumped into my mind.
 My felt sense at this moment is utter shock and horror, it feels as if the madmen have taken control of the madhouse and the rest of us are just about to pay for it.
 Just think, if you are a woman in America you will soon loose any right to make decisions about your own body.
 And we can kiss goodbye to any further effort to stop our world burning up around us. ….
 Or, that at least is what I am thinking as I write this.

 The next line is “I’m afraid I can’t help it”.
 When I hear this I understand it as my fear is so big I can’t do anything to stop it.
 That I am powerless.
 That I am defeated.
 But of course this is not true.
 In this very moment there is a choice between how I take my next breath.
 Do I take it unconsciously as my mind runs between one thought to the next or do I just pause, come back to the moment and the immediacy of my senses and just settle.
 Not knowing what will come next but confident that in this calm, open space I am in the best space to deal with what ever does come.
 One breath at a time.
 I cannot breath a breath in the future.